This example shows how to interpret the Intermediate Maximum and Intermediate Minimum results in the Result Details tab.

 To learn more about the data type proposal, select the product block in the spreadsheet.
 The Result Details pane populates with information about the result.

-In the Result Details, in the Range Information table, notice the row labeled Intermediate.
+In the Result Details pane, in the Ranges used for proposal table, notice the row labeled Intermediate.
 After the first two inputs to the Product block are multiplied, the block has a maximum value of 1000000 before being multiplied by the next two inputs for a final maximum value of 1.
 The data type proposal for the Product block in this model is based on the intermediate minimum and maximum values.
 It is not based on the derived minimum and maximum values to prevent overflows at the intermediate stages of the block.